Mohamed-Sabiyathulla/ARCO-Documents/h-Renewal.md

 - ### **Waiting For Reference Number:**

-    - User use to track the status of Waiting for reference number is additional activity of priority request and waiting for create a reference number for Finance approval.
+    - In This stage, Iqama Renewal process is waiting for **Referenece Number**, once Reference Number generated, then it will move to **Iqama Payment** stage.

     - **User can move the request to next stage,**